Onward Ticket for UK Family Visa

 Avoid fully paid, non-refundable bookings before a decision.
 Avoid multi-city marathons that look like a holiday.
 Avoid itineraries that conflict with your employment or your child’s school timeline.
 Avoid overloading the file with five different travel plans.
 None of that helps.

-Smart Ways To Use A Dummy Ticket Without Letting It Run The Show
+Smart Ways To Use A Ticket Without Letting It Run The Show

 You already know tickets are not required.
 Still, there are moments when a simple, flexible itinerary can support your story.
 Think of it as a prop, not the main actor.
-Show intent without risk using our dummy ticket booking and keep your costs low. 👉 Order your dummy ticket today for instant, verifiable reservations.
+Show intent without risk using our onward ticket proof and keep your costs low.

 Use A Provisional Plan To Anchor Timing, Not Eligibility